stefanhansatos/gitpitch-template/intro/question/PITCHME.md

 ---

 <br>
-"The key to victory lies more in manipulation
+"The key to victory lies more in
+<br> manipulation and cooperation
-<br> and cooperation than in exceptional personal skills."
+<br> than in exceptional personal skills."
 <br>
 <br>
 <br>